xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 <img>
 Should you need to change the MailChimp account or the API key used for the connection, you will be able to do so at any time using the “Reset MailChimp connection” link provided next to the MailChimp API key field.

 Once your integration has been connected to your MailChimp account, you should configure it.
-For example, you will be able to toggle the E-commerce analytics and Abandoned carts features, choose how your customers should be able to subscribe to your MailChimp lists (whether a customer should be able to choose more than one list when subscribing, whether an additional confirmation should be required after a customer opts in to subscribe, etc.) For more info, see {% link "Configuring the MailChimp Integration with E-commerce support addon" ref_ST1QnErC %}
+For example, you will be able to toggle the E-commerce analytics and Abandoned carts features, choose how your customers should be able to subscribe to your MailChimp lists (whether a customer should be able to choose more than one list when subscribing, whether an additional confirmation should be required after a customer opts in to subscribe, etc.) For more info, see {% link "Configuring the addon 'MailChimp Integration with E-commerce support'" ref_ST1QnErC %}

 If you've already had some lists and list groups configured in your MailChimp account before connecting your X-Cart store to MailChimp, you should expect to find these lists and groups imported into your X-Cart store as soon as the connection between the store and your MailChimp account has been established.
 To view and manage the lists imported from your account, go to the **Sales channels** > **MailChimp lists** page.
 At the least, you will need to visit this page and make sure that the lists to which you would like your store users to be able to subscribe are active for your store.
 For more info on managing lists in X-Cart, see {% link "Managing your MailChimp lists" %}.
 If you haven't yet created any lists on the MailChimp end and need more information on this topic, see the MailChimp Knowledge Base [article on Lists](http://kb.mailchimp.com/lists).